paliwalpawan/tcs-devops-prep/README.md

 VM instance creation
 	- Created a CentOs 7 instance <ANSIBLE> (with disk size as 30 GB)(allowed Allow full access to all Cloud APIs , allowed HTTP & HTTPS traffics under Firewall)
 	- Created exactly similar instance for all other tools named <OTHERS> & <OTHERS2>

+Kubernetes cluster creation
+	- Created a kubernetes cluster with 1 nodes & 1 CPU

 Creation of ssh keys in <ANSIBLE> instance